HomeDev GuideRecipesAPI Reference

 Audiences work only on traditional (in-process) sites, where CMS manages both content authoring and frontend rendering.
 Audiences do not work on headless sites, where the frontend is an independent application that consumes content through APIs.

 An audience (formerly called a visitor group) consists of one or more personalization criteria.
 Each criterion defines which visitors belong to the audience.
-Built-in criteria include the number of visits, referring search phrases, and many others.
-Developers can extend this list with custom criteria.
+Built-in criteria include the number of visits, referring search phrases, visited pages, and geographic location.
+Developers extend this list with custom criteria.

 To create an audience, select one or more criteria and define their settings.
-The criteria determine whether a visitor belongs to the audience and which personalized content they see.
+The criteria determine whether a visitor belongs to the audience and which personalized content the visitor sees.

 Create or edit an audience